Nat34/Projects/php.md

 	* Protected: class properities and methods can be accessed within the class itself and by inherited classes
 	* var: treated as public
 ### 8. Explain what it means to define a method as abstract.

-	* Answer:  Defining a method as abtract means to modify the properties after inheritance.
+Defining a method as abtract means to modify the properties after inheritance.

-	* Example use:
-	* When its helpful:
+**Example**

+**When is it helpful**

 ### 9. Explain what it means to define a method as static.
-	*Answer:

 ### 10. Explain what it means to define a method as final

-11. When running PHP from the command line, describe how to access command input data inside the script.
+### 11. When running PHP from the command line, describe how to access command input data inside the script.

-12. When fetching content with an HTTP request, describe how to get header information from the response.
+### 12. When fetching content with an HTTP request, describe how to get header information from the response.